 The workmanship of panels demonstrates that the Florentine artists had mastered linear perspective and the classical idiom by the early 15th century.

 According to The Lives of the Artist by Giorgio Vasari, the door—once known just as the East Door—was named the Gates of Paradise by Michelangelo Buonarroti because of its striking beauty.

-The dome that covers the Florence cathedral (Santa Maria del Fiore) is known as Brunelleschi’s dome.
+The dome that covers the Florence cathedral (the church of Santa Maria del Fiore) is known as Filippo Brunelleschi’s dome.
 When it was designed, it was the largest dome in the world.
 This immediately created problems as its size prevented the traditional method of construction.
 Its structure is a double shell supported by sturdy pillars.

 The south doors of the Florence Baptistry hides messages that have been discovered only recently.
 In particular, the decoration of the frame contains a warning against the use of certain hallucinogenic plants, those used today to make certain drugs.
 To make the discovery, the Italian scholar Mauro Di Vito of the University of Pisa analyzed…